marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ### Skills Learned

 - How to draw a logical diagram
-- How to setup and configure ELK
+- How to setup and configure a basic SOC enviroment
-- How to attack, detect, and investigate
+- *How to attack, detect, and investigate
-- How to create alerts and dashboards
+- *How to create alerts and dashboards
-- How to setup and intergrate a ticketing system

 ## Labs
 **Lab 00:** <a href="https://github.com/marcietolbert/MYDFIR-SOC-Analyst-Challenge/blob/main/Pages/Logical-Diagram.md">SecLab VM(s) Setup</a>